jonnonz1/nz-statute-book/acts/public/1997/agricultural-compounds-and-veterinary-medicines-act-1997.md

 (2) Subsection (1) does not apply in respect of any Order in Council if the Minister considers it desirable in the public interest that the Order in Council be made urgently.
 (3) A failure to comply with subsection (1) does not affect the validity of any Order in Council made under this Act.

-### 79 Relationship to other Acts
+### 79 Relationship with other Acts
-Nothing in this Act affects the requirements of the Animal Welfare Act 1999, the Misuse of Drugs Act 1975, the Wild Animal Control Act 1977, the Food Act 1981, the Wine Act 2003, the Health Act 1956 (despite section 138 of that Act), the Medicines Act 1981, the Biosecurity Act 1993, the Hazardous Substances and New Organisms Act 1996, or the Animal Products Act 1999 in relation to any substance, mixture of substances, or biological compound.
+Nothing in this Act affects the requirements of any of the following Acts in relation to any substance, mixture of substances, or biological compound:
+  (a) Misuse of Drugs Act 1975:
+  (b) Wild Animal Control Act 1977:
+  (c) Medicines Act 1981:
+  (d) Biosecurity Act 1993:
+  (e) Hazardous Substances and New Organisms Act 1996:
+  (f) Animal Products Act 1999:
+  (g) Animal Welfare Act 1999:
+  (h) Food Act 2014.

 ### 80 Correction of errors
 Where any mistake exists in the register or in any other document made or issued under this Act, the Director-General may correct the mistake; and, for that purpose, may require the registrant or any holder of an approval to produce the certificate of registration or any other document held by the registrant or holder of the approval.